Steve Wood: Who's He?

 Writing

 In August, 1998, an invitation to join the MacTimes News Network as a contributing editor launched my "professional" writing "career."
 I wrote a weekly features column, That Other Steve..., posted daily news, and generally kept things stirred up there for six months!
-After leaving MacTimes, I continued to post occasional columns to my Busman's Holiday independent series, which began while I was at MacTimes and continues to this day as my main outlet for personal online columns.
+After leaving MacTimes, I continued to post occasional columns to my Busman's Holiday independent series, which began while I was at MacTimes and continues to this day as my main outlet for online computer columns.

 The following fall, I started a new series, View from the Classroom, which appeared for its first year on the Low End Mac site.
 During its first year (1999-2000), thirty columns appeared under the View banner.
 As I evaluated those 30 columns, I found that I could only remotely connect seventeen of them to educational computing.
 The remainder were general Macintosh computing or antique Mac columns.
 The next year I took View to our then new mathdittos2.com domain and limited that series to educationally relevant articles.
 The absence of column deadlines, along with crushing caseloads and diminishing administrative support at school probably were responsible for far fewer columns appearing over the last few years, but the quality of columns was considerably enhanced.

-During the 2000-2001 school year, Anne and I decided to make a commitment to give a take-home computer to each of the part and full-time language arts students in my special education classroom.
+During the 2000-2001 school year, Annie and I decided to make a commitment to give a take-home computer to each of the part and full-time language arts students in my special education classroom.
 Eventually, that commitment morphed into all of our students.
 Over four years, we placed over 60 older Macs in the homes of my students.
 Doing so opened doors with students and parents that are traditionally closed to teachers.
 Several View columns have been devoted to the giveaway.

 Towards the end of the 2001 school year, we launched the Educators' News web site, originally just to take up the slack when Tom McKenna ceased updating his excellent G3 All-in-one Stop Shop site.
 EdNews supplied a daily dose of education news, reviews and analysis of current educational issues, information on the latest freeware, shareware, and commercial educational software, and a good bit of subjective commentary on educational issues in general.
-While generally well-received by educators, the site took almost all my free time, and ad revenues usually provided just enough to cover a couple Tootsie Roll Pops each quarter.
-Exactly two years to the day after its launch, we closed up EdNews...other than an occasional posting just for the fun of it.
-(See note below regarding Educators' News.)
+While well-received by educators, the site took almost all my free time, and ad revenues usually provided just enough to cover a couple Tootsie Roll Pops each quarter.
+Exactly two years to the day after its launch, we put EdNews on hiatus, with only occasional postings over several years until I retired for good.

 Writing for Hire